0xwal/typeit-nvim/README.md

 ## API
 ### `typeit(opt)`
 * `opt.delay` is the delay in between each char in milliseconds
-* `opt.content` the content to be writter, when nil, it will use the current buffer content
+* `opt.content` the content to be written, when nil, it will fallback to the current buffer's content